Moroccan Dirham Wiki

 The Moroccan Dirham (MAD) is used as the official currency in Morocco, Western Sahara.

-The capital of Morocco, El Aaiún, uses Moroccan Dirham as its currency.
+The capital of Morocco, El Aaiún, uses the Moroccan Dirham as its currency.
 Additionally, there are several other cities that use MAD either as their official currency or as an accepted form of payment El Aaiún, Rabat.